 Head of Global Trends and Futuring

 Iliana G. Perez was born in Hidalgo, Mexico and immigrated alongside her mother, father and younger brother to the U.S. at the age of eight.
-Iliana grew up in Turlock, CA and navigated the educational system as an undocumented student and earned a living as an independent contractor until she became a DACA recipient in 2013.
-Iliana holds a B.A. in Mathematics, M.A. in Economics and is completing a Ph.D. in Education, Policy, Evaluation and Reform at Claremont Graduate University.
-Iliana looks forward to helping all immigrants regardless of legal status reach their highest potential through entrepreneurship.
+Iliana grew up in Turlock, CA and attended CSU-Fresno on a full-ride scholarship through the Smittcamp Family Honor’s Program, where she graduated from in 2009 with a degree in Mathematics and a minor in Economics.
+Iliana recently finished a M.A. in Economics from Claremont Graduate University and is completing a Ph.D. in Education Policy, Evaluation and Reform.
+Her research focuses on the occupational and educational attainment of immigrant students, the effects of deportation on the lives of young adults, immigrant entrepreneurship, and economics of immigration.
+Iliana has shared her story and presented her work to various audiences across the country via keynotes and research presentations at professional conferences, organizations and college campuses.
+Iliana looks forward to helping all immigrants, regardless of legal status, reach their highest potential through entrepreneurship opportunities.

 Expanding entrepreneurship opportunities for all immigrants regardless of legal status.